softpian/CarouselRecyclerView/README.md

 RecyclerView in this application was customized to implement Carousel style User Interface for items in the list.

-Please refer to [Developer Guide document of Google][10] for more detailed information about Android RecyclerView implementation
+Please refer to [Developer Guide document of Google][10] for more detailed information about Android RecyclerView implementation.

 [10]: https://developer.android.com/guide/topics/ui/layout/recyclerview